zohaib2002/myPasswords/README.md

 # myPasswords
-A simple password manager that passwords as well as generated keys to protect your passwords.
+A simple password manager that requires the password as well as generated keys to protect your passwords.

 ## Features
 - Store your passwords in an encrypted database.